Skip to main content

 Its purpose is to directly stimulate the pituitary gland, mimicking the natural pulsatile release it expects to receive from the hypothalamus.
 By providing this signal, Gonadorelin encourages the pituitary to continue sending LH and FSH to the testes, thereby preserving their function, particularly when external testosterone is present.

 SERMs, on the other hand, operate through a different, more indirect mechanism.
 They work by modulating how the brain perceives estrogen levels.
-Estrogen, which is converted from testosterone in men, is a key part of the loop.
+Estrogen, which is converted from testosterone in men, is a key part of the negative feedback loop.
 High estrogen signals the brain to shut down the HPG axis.

 SERMs selectively block estrogen receptors in the hypothalamus and pituitary gland.
 This action effectively blinds the brain to the circulating estrogen, leading it to believe that hormone levels are low.
 In response, the brain increases its output of LH and FSH, sending a powerful signal to the testes to increase both testosterone and sperm production.
 Each approach has a specific role, tailored to the individual’s unique physiological landscape and health objectives.